aarushitandon0/rag-chatbot-using-llm-chromadb/README.md

-# Basic RAG Chatbot for Hackathon Ideas & Datasets
+# Basic RAG Chatbot for Hackathon/Project Ideas & Datasets

 This is a simple Retrieval-Augmented Generation (RAG) chatbot built using: